-Present study employed a comprehensive literature search and analysis of existing studies on the traditional use of medicinal plants in treating geriatric diseases (Kumar, 2025).
+The present study employed a comprehensive literature search and analysis of existing studies on the traditional use of medicinal plants in treating geriatric diseases (Kumar, 2025).
 A systematic search was conducted using major databases, including PubMed, Scopus, Web of Science, and Google Scholar, with specific keywords.
-Data were extracted using a standardized form and analysed using descriptive statistics and narrative synthesis (Jena et al., 2025).
+Data were extracted using a standardized form and analyzed using descriptive statistics and narrative synthesis (Jena et al., 2025).
 For photographs of medicinal plants, authors have carried out a field survey in Odisha, Himachal Pradesh, and Bihar.
 Some photographs are presented in the paper (Plate 1; Figure 2).